Leonte Răutu: Early activities

-Răutu was first tried for sedition while still in the Communist Youth, and sentenced to a one-year prison term by the authorities of the Kingdom of Romania.
+Răutu was first tried for sedition while still in the Communist Youth: on August 20, 1930, a Bessarabian tribunal validated arrest warrants for "the Oighenștein [sic] brothers", during a round-up of communists and alleged Soviet spies.
+Lev was consequently sentenced to a one-year prison term.
 He was for a while held in Chișinău jail, then moved to Doftana prison, in the company of other PCR militants, becoming acquainted with many of Romania's future political bosses.
-Shortly after being released, in 1932, he was again on trial: until 1934, he was again in prison, first at the penitentiary facility of Cernăuți and then at Jilava prison.
+Shortly after being released, in 1932, he was again on trial: until 1934, he was again in prison, first at the penitentiary facility of Cernăuți and then at Jilava Prison.
 This episode ended with him becoming an activist for the communist committee in Bucharest, and head of its Agitprop section.
 After his breakup with Tatiana Leapis, the young activist met his future wife Natalia "Niunia" Redel, herself Jewish and Russian-educated.
-Also implicated in the communist underground, she found employment with a clinic ran by physician Leon Ghelerter, himself politically active with the United Socialists.
+Implicated in the communist underground and working for the International Red Aid, she found employment with a clinic ran by physician Leon Ghelerter, himself politically active with the United Socialists.

 As recounted by Sorin Toma, in 1936 or 1937 Răutu personally witnessed, and excused, Foriș's mental breakdown.
+During early 1937, the two men oversaw the expulsion from the party of a young novelist, Alexandru Sahia, whom they depicted as an infiltrator.
 Following the outbreak of the Spanish Civil War, Răutu was among those tasked with recruiting Romanian leftists for the International Brigades.
 This was one of his final activities in Greater Romania.
 Answering a call for repatriation, Răutu and Natalia emigrated to the Soviet Union following the 1940 occupation of Bessarabia.
 Before leaving, he entrusted his documents to Foriș's lover and secretary, Victoria Sârbu.

-Although Jewish, he was not dissuaded by the interval of Nazi–Soviet cooperation: once relocated to the Moldavian SSR, he was made co-editor of Pămînt Sovietic ("Soviet Land"), a propaganda magazine.
-He may have also been an ideological instructor for the Bessarabian Communist Party.
+Although Jewish, Răutu was not dissuaded by the interval of Nazi–Soviet cooperation: once relocated to the Moldavian SSR, he was made co-editor of Pămînt Sovietic ("Soviet Land"), a propaganda magazine.
+Counted as a Soviet citizen throughout the war, he may have also been an ideological instructor for the Bessarabian Communist Party.
 Lev and Natalia were married in the Soviet Union.
 Little is known about the couple in the months that followed the Nazi and Romanian attack on the Soviet Union.
-They escaped Bessarabia, and fled further inland: Răutu is said to have been a mere laborer at a sand quarry and a kolkhoz.
+They escaped Bessarabia, and fled further inland.
+Răutu himself reported having worked as a mere laborer at two sand quarries and a kolkhoz, between 1942 and 1943.
 He and Natalia had two children, both of whom died, probably of hunger, during the months of Soviet retreat.
-At some point (perhaps in 1943), Răutu became head of the Radio Moscow Romanian-language division, making him a favorite of exile faction leader Ana Pauker's, together with Valter Roman and Petre Borilă.
-According to sociologist and former communist Pavel Câmpeanu, he owed Pauker not only his career, but also his life, since it was her who made sure that Răutu and the others were never called up for active duty.
-This assignment also placed Răutu in direct contact with some of Pauker's colleagues in the Comintern: he replaced Basil Spiru, of Marx University fame, and was supervised by Rudolf Slánský.
-His other job was as book editor for the Foreign Languages Publishing House.